Student-FastDev/Autofarm-Script-For-World-Tower-Defense/README.md

 > Use this with a hat that allows the tower to move around.
 > Equip soldier in the first slot.
 > Only works on "Crossroads" map.
 (You can only get it in private servers.
 They are free)
+> Turn on auto execute with this script, and auto attach.

 ### My Discord : FAST#1649